yyHaker/PaperReplicate/DuReader/data/preprocessedv0.2/README.md

 ```

 To make it easier for researchers to use the Dataset, we also release the preprocessed data.
 The preprocessing mainly does the following things:
-**1. Word segmentation.** We segment all questions, answers, document titles and paragraphs into Chinese words, and the results are stored with a new field which prefix the corresponding field name with "segmented_".
+**1. Word segmentation.** We segment all questions, answers, document titles and paragraphs into Chinese words, and the results are stored with a new field which prefix the
+corresponding field name with "segmented_".
 For example, the segmented question is stored in "segmented_question".
-**2. Answer paragraph targeting.** In DuReader dataset, each question has up to 5 related documents, and the average document length is 394, since it is too heavy to feed all 5 documents into popular RC models, so we previously find the most answer related paragraph that might contain an answer for each document.
-And we replace original documents with the most related paragraphs  in our baseline models.
-The most related paragraphs are selected according to highest recall of the answer tokens of each document, and the index of the selected paragraph of each document is stored in "most_related_para".
+**2. Answer paragraph targeting.** In DuReader dataset, each question has up to 5 related documents, and the average document length is 394, since it is too heavy to feed all
+5 documents into popular RC models, so we previously find the most answer related paragraph that might contain an answer for each document.
+And we replace original documents
+with the most related paragraphs  in our baseline models.
+The most related paragraphs are selected according to highest recall of the answer tokens of each document, and the
+index of the selected paragraph of each document is stored in "most_related_para".
 **3. Locating answer span.** For many popular RC models, an answer span is required in training.
-Since the original DuReader dataset doesn't provide the answer span, we provide a simple answer span locating strategy  for convenience in our preprocess code as an optional preprocess strategy.
-In the strategy, we match real answer with each documents, then search the substring with maximum F1-score of the real answers, and use the span of substring as the candidate answer span.
-For each question we find single span as candidate, and store it in the **"answer_spans"** field, the corresponding substring spanned by answer span is stored in **"fake_answers"**, the recall of the answer span of the real answer is stored in **"match_scores"**, and the document index of the answer span is stored in "answer_docs".
+Since the original DuReader dataset doesn't provide the answer span, we provide
+ a simple answer span locating strategy  for convenience in our preprocess code as an optional preprocess strategy.
+In the strategy, we match real answer with each documents,
+  then search the substring with maximum F1-score of the real answers, and use the span of substring as the candidate answer span.
+For each question we find single span as
+  candidate, and store it in the **"answer_spans"** field, the corresponding substring spanned by answer span is stored in **"fake_answers"**, the recall of the answer span of
+  the real answer is stored in **"match_scores"**, and the document index of the answer span is stored in "answer_docs".

 Except for word segmentation, the rest of the preprocessing strategy is implemented in https://github.com/baidu/DuReader `utils/preprocess.py`

+my comments:
+1. The most related paragraphs are selected according to highest recall of the answer tokens of each document.